Wiruza/Bitburner/README.md

 # Bitburner all scripts are for version 3.0.1

-I have taken the approch to run a single script that uses all RAM on Home and a starter script that prowles every server and runs hac, weaken and Grow on that server
+I have taken the approch to run a single script that uses all RAM on Home and a starter script that prowles every server and runs Hack, Weaken and  Grow (HWG) on that server

 ## Start HWG